quicwg/base-drafts/draft-ietf-quic-qpack.md

 insertions.

-When blocking references are permitted, the encoder uses header block acknowledgement to identify the Known Received Count, as described in
+When blocking references are permitted, the encoder uses header block acknowledgement to maintain the Known Received Count, as described in
 {{header-acknowledgement}}.

 To acknowledge dynamic table entries which are not referenced by header blocks,